giro2016dependencies/giro2016dependencies/README.md

 # giro2016dependencies

+Hi, hope you found the talk useful.
+I plan to update the files in this project over time.
+Please email giro2016dependencies@gmail.com if you'd like updates.

+#Legal
 All files in this project are copyright Edward Toman, 2016 and licenced under GPLv3: https://www.gnu.org/licenses/gpl-3.0.en.html

     These files are distributed in the hope that they will be useful,